briandrum/codes.forchagrin.com/_chapters/chapter-149-employment-provisions.md

-1. _(a)_ Village employees who attend meetings during other than normal working hours for the purpose of taking minutes shall be paid at a rate of thirty dollars ($30.00) per meeting or at that employee’s hourly rate at time and one- half, if applicable, whichever is greater.
+1. _(a)_ Village employees who attend meetings during other than normal working hours for the purpose of taking minutes shall be paid at a rate of thirty dollars ($30.00) per meeting or at that employee's hourly rate at time and one- half, if applicable, whichever is greater.
 (Ord.
 1989-70.
 Passed 12-11-89; Ord.
 2005-28.
 Passed 6-13-05.)